-Bank 0 of the data memory has a capacity of 128×8 bits, and is divided into two functional groups, namely the special function registers of 37×8 bit capacity and the general purpose data memory of 96×8 bit capacity.
-Most locations are readable/writable, although some are read only.
-The special function register are overlapped in all banks.
+The data memory is divided into two functional groups, namely the special function registers and the general purpose data memory of 192×8 bit capacity.
+Most of them are read/write, but some are read only.

-Any unused space before 40H is reserved for future expanded usage, reading these locations will get "00H".
-The general purpose data memory, addressed from 40H to BFH, is used for data and control information under instruction commands.
-All of the data memory areas can handle arithmetic, logic, increment, decrement and rotate operations directly.
-Except for some dedicated bits, each bit in the data memory can be set and reset by the "SET [m].i" and "CLR [m].i" instructions.
-They are also indirectly accessible through the memory pointer registers, MP0 and MP1.
+The unused space before 40H is reserved for future expanded usage and reading these locations will return the result 00H.
+The general purpose data memory, addressed from 40H to FFH, is used for data and control information under instruction command.
+The areas in the RAM can directly handle arithmetic, logic, increment, decrement, and rotate operations.
+Except some dedicated bits, each bit in the RAM can be set and reset by "SET [m].i" and "CLR [m].i".
+They are also indirectly accessible through the Memory pointer register 0 (MP0; 01H) or the Memory pointer register 1 (MP1; 03H).

 Bank 1 contains the LCD Data Memory locations.
 After first setting up BP to the value of "01H" to access Bank 1 this bank must then be accessed indirectly using the Memory Pointer MP1.
-With BP set to a value of "01H", using MP1 to indirectly read or write to the data memory areas with addresses from 40H~4FH will result in operations to Bank 1.
+With BP set to a value of "01H", using MP1 to indirectly read or write to the data memory areas with addresses from 40H~5BH will result in operations to Bank 1.
 Directly addressing the Data Memory will always result in Bank 0 being accessed irrespective of the value of BP.